sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/scale.md

 Repo-updater tracks the state of repositories.
 It is responsible for automatically scheduling updates using gitserver.
 It is also responsible for synchronizing metadata between code hosts and external services.
-Services that desire updates or fetch communicate with repo-updater.
+Services that desire updates or fetch must communicate with repo-updater instead of gitserver.
 ```

 | Replica     |                                                         |